Phil Howard (chef)

 Philip Howard (born 1966) is a South African-British chef, chef patron, and restaurateur.
 He gained cooking skills while working under Marco Pierre White at Harveys and Simon Hopkinson at Bibendum.
 Howard and White's then-business partner Nigel Platts-Martin opened London restaurant The Square in December 1991, despite both of their inexperience in operating a restaurant at the time.

 While operating The Square, which moved from St James's to Mayfair in 1997, Howard had held Michelin stars from 1994 to 2016.
 He and Platts-Martin sold and left The Square in March 2016.
-In September 2016, Howard and his other business partner Rebecca Mascarenhas opened Elystan Street, a former site of one of Tom Aikens's eponymous restaurants in Chelsea.
+That September, he and another business partner Rebecca Mascarenhas opened Elystan Street, a former site of one of Tom Aikens's eponymous restaurants in Chelsea.
 Since 2017, one year after its opening, Howard has held one Michelin star for Elystan Street.

-Howard also owns a few other restaurants.
-He has also won accolades, like ones from The Caterer, AA plc, and GQ, and appeared in notably Saturday Kitchen as a guest and Great British Menu as one of its contestants and then one of its veteran chef judges.
-He has also won special awards like "Chefs' Chef".
+Howard owns a few other restaurants and has won accolades from companies such as The Caterer, The AA, and GQ.
+He appeared in Saturday Kitchen as a guest and Great British Menu as one of its contestants, then one of its veteran chef judges.